google/slo-generator/docs/pratices/latency_slo_distrib_metric_cloud_monitoring.md

 We lose precision, but we gain a stable storage of time series regardless of the volume of qps (query per sec).

-## C- Find the typical bucket of the distribution metric and the associated border values
+## C - Find the typical bucket of the distribution metric and the associated border values

 There are different ways of doing distributions in Cloud Operation Monitoring: **linear, custom or exponential**.
 These are the [Bucket Options](https://cloud.google.com/monitoring/api/ref_v3/rest/v3/TypedValue#bucketoptions) of the DISTRIBUTION type metrics.